Annany2002/frontend-assignment/README.md

 - **Event Planners** can browse artist profiles, apply filters, and send booking requests.
 - **Artist Managers** can onboard talent and view submission data via a dashboard.

-This assignment is frontend-only and uses **static JSON / mock data**, with a focus on component architecture, form logic, state management, and responsive layout.
+This assignment is frontend-only and uses **mock data**, with a focus on component architecture, form logic, state management, and responsive layout.

 ---

 ## 🔧 Tech Stack

-- [✅] **Next.js 13** with App Router
+- [✅] **Next.js 15** with App Router
 - [✅] **React Functional Components + Hooks**
 - [✅] **Tailwind CSS** for utility-first styling
 - [✅] **ShadCN UI** and custom components